In December 2015, Congress reauthorized the Elementary and Secondary Education Act

 ESSA provided an opportunity for Kentucky to create a new accountability system that will be used as the basis to better our schools and celebrate their educational progress.
 The goal is to produce a system that will improve the education and readiness of ALL Kentucky students and is fair, reliable and valid.

 In Spring 2016, Commissioner of Education Stephen Pruitt hosted a series of Education Town Hall Meetings to determine what Kentuckians value in their schools.
 This information guided the development of the new accountability system.

 The Kentucky General Assembly provided further direction how the accountability system should work when it passed Senate Bill 1 (2017).

 Under the system, schools will be evaluated on how well they perform on six indicators: Proficiency (reading/writing and mathematics), Separate Academic Indicator (science and social studies), Growth (elementary and middle school), Graduation Rate (high school), Achievement Gap Closure, Transition Readiness and Opportunity and Access.
 Each indicator includes multiple measures.
 Some will be reported only; others will figure into a school’s overall accountability rating of from one to five stars.

 Data will be reported online in a dashboard format that better illustrates school/district progress or deficits than a single number.
 Data will be reported by student group to create more transparency on where gaps may exist.

-A new Kentucky ESSA-aligned accountability system would be implemented in the 2018-19 school year.
+A new Kentucky ESSA-aligned accountability system is scheduled to take effect in the 2018-19 school year.

 The Kentucky Department of Education has requested and received approval of a waiver for all subject areas on the percentage of students who can be tested using an alternate assessment on annual statewide Kentucky Performance Rating for Educational Progress (K-PREP) tests.

 The limit set by federal regulation states there shall be no more than 1 percent of the total number of students who are taking the alternate assessment assessed in each subject area tested.
 The most recent data on the percentage of students taking Kentucky’s alternate assessments in all subject areas stands just over 1 percent.